deanstein/CinderellaCityProject/README.md

 		- Allows for seamless switching between eras
 	- ManageAvailableScenes.cs
 		- Responsible for creating and maintaining lists of Scenes, including any active Scenes, inactive Scenes, and the order of "era switching" (which era comes previously or next)
+	- ManageCameraEffects.cs
+		- Responsible for managing active and available camera effects, like PostProcessProfiles
 	- ManageFPSControllers.cs
 		- Responsible for managing the location, rotation, and behavior of FPS Controllers (player) in Scenes
 	- ManageSunSettings.cs